uw-loci/curvelets/PreProcessing/readme.md

-This folder contains code for CT-FIRE/CurveAlign pre-and post-processing.
+This folder contains code for CT-FIRE/CurveAlign pre-processing.